jacobrphillips/Azure-VM-Honeypot/README.md

 **Purpose:** Create a cloud environment for hosting the vulnerable VMs.

-1. Sign up for an Azure account if you haven't already.
+1. Sign up for an Azure account, or if you're a student, you can use the [Azure for Students](https://azure.microsoft.com/en-gb/free/students) program.

 ### Step 2: Create Virtual Machines